 The main element needed to prove the fault of a property owner in a premises liability claim is negligence.
 The injured victim must prove not only did a hazardous element exist on a property, but that the person in charge of the property’s safety knew or reasonably should have known about the condition yet did not remedy it in a timely manner.
 Proving this may require investigating the business, interviewing witnesses, and hiring experts.
 Hiring a lawyer is the best way to prove fault in a premises liability case.

 Chalik & Chalik Property Owner Liability Lawyer Near Me (954) 476-1000

 Florida Statutes Section 768.0755 describes the state’s main premises liability law.
 It states a business will be liable for a customer’s slip and fall injuries only if the victim can prove the business knew or should have known about the condition and should have acted to remedy the issue.
 This burden of proof can be difficult for injured victims without a lawyer’s help.

-In Florida, you have four years from the date of your premises liability accident to file a claim against a negligent property owner.
+In Florida, you have two years from the date of your premises liability accident to file a claim against a negligent property owner.
 Missing this deadline will generally mean giving up your right to any compensation.
 Aside from these two main premises liability laws, several other state and federal statutes may impact your claim according to the situation.

 Common Grounds for Property Liability Claims

 All property owners or leasers owe certain duties of care to those that enter the property with express or implied invitation to do so.
 Property owners even owe duties to trespassers in Fort Lauderdale if the trespasser is a child.
 These duties include clearing the property of recognized hazards, exposing unknown dangers, and warning guests of existing hazards on the land.
 A property owner must do as much as possible to reasonably prevent injury to invitees and licensees.
 Otherwise, he or she could be liable for subsequent accidents.
 Common premises liability incidents include: